FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Summary

 \section{Summary}

 We investigate the evolution and observable properties of the extended \HI\ disks in Milky Way-mass galaxies using zoom-in simulations from the Figuring Out Gas \& Galaxies in Enzo (FOGGIE) simulation suite.
-We divide the six halos into two main categories based on the amount of dense material in their CGM at late times: \LessActive\ and \MoreActive.
+We place the six halos on a continuum based on the amount of dense material in their CGM at late times: from \LessActive\ and \MoreActive.
 We generally find that these local environmental effects have a significant impact on the disk morphology and evolution.
 Our conclusions are as follows:

 \begin{itemize} \item The mean and median column densities are similar within the disk; however, the median value drops off sharply at the disk edge, while the mean value is dominated by clumpy material.
 The \LessActive\ systems have steeper \HI\ profiles while the \MoreActive\ systems show a shallower profile at the disk edge (Fig.~\ref{fig:hi_curves}).